jonathantopf/Mayaseed/README.md

 + auto-convert textures to .exr
 + transformation, deformation and camera blur export

-Mayaseed is released under the MIT licence.
+mayaseed is released under the MIT licence.